ikkxeer/Powershell-Useful-Scripts/README.md

 ### Get-SoftwareUpdates.ps1
 This script checks for and installs pending software updates on the system

+### Get-VolumeInfo.ps1
+Allows you to list and select volumes to review the main characteristics in an organized and visually clear manner.

 ### Set-ColorTheme.ps1
 Change the color of the Windows theme between light and dark with the option to decide between either of the two